alistoicakovacs/RoboFriends-React/README.md

 # Styles are being also aplied through 'tachyons'.
   - to learn more about tachyons visit https://tachyons.io/.
-  - it has to be installed easily via npm:
+  - it can be installed easily via npm:
                                           - npm install tachyons
   - styles are added through className - see code.